Suzy Spencer: Books

-Her book Wasted about the 1995 murder of Regina Hartwelll in Austin, Texas, made the New York Times Best Seller List in 1998.
+Her book Wasted about the 1995 murder of Regina Hartwell in Austin, Texas, made the New York Times Best Seller list in 1998.

-In February 2002, St. Martin's Press released Spencer's book, Breaking Point, about the Andrea Yates murders of her five children.
+In February 2002, St. Martin's Press released Spencer's book, Breaking Point, about Andrea Yates' murders of her five children.
 After the book's release, Spencer's press credentials to cover the Yates trial was revoked by the court and she sued.
 The court denied her request, so she stood in line each day with the general public for a daily spectator pass.

 Spencer's memoir, Secret Sex Lives, released by Berkley Books in 2012, was featured at that year's Texas Book Festival.

 Her book The Fortune Hunter was the basis of the 2021 Lifetime movie Secrets of a Gold Digger Killer starring Julie Benz.

 Reception

 Spencer was called by ABC's PRIMETIME LIVE program Austin, Texas' best-known true crime writer.
-Her first four books each earned iawards:
+Her first four books each earned awards: